-Right before I went to Loney Port to leave Iloilo for Bacolod, I dropped by their provincial museum located near the new provincial capitol building.
+Right before I went to Loney Port to leave Iloilo for Bacolod, I dropped by Museo Iloilo, the provincial museum located near the new provincial capitol building.
 The building of the museum as seen from the road is not the usual structure that made it more interesting to check out.

 The museum opens at 9 in the morning with an entrance fee of Php 25.
 The first area that caught my eyes was the painting gallery on the left upon entry.
-Staff are very welcoming that they ask everyone where they came from and how’s the trip going to Iloilo.
+Members of the staff are very welcoming that they ask everyone where they came from and how’s the trip going to Iloilo.

 Another exhibit features sculptures such as “Aninipay”, made of wood, semi-precious stone of the island like jade, amethyst, geode, and quartz created by Eric Tacorda and “Music of Love”, a limestone sculpture by Joe Amora.